fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 previously worked at IBM, where he applied machine learning to natural language problems.

-As we\'ve explored in earlier chapters, in today\'s world, information drives finance, and the most important source of information is written and spoken language.
+As we\'ve explored in earlier labs, in today\'s world, information drives finance, and the most important source of information is written and spoken language.
 Ask any finance professional what they are actually spending time on, and you will find that a significant part of their